College Station, TX (Sports Network) - Texas A&M quarterback Johnny Manziel

 South Florida while attending last January's BCS National Championship Game.

-saying Manziel told the NCAA he did not accept money for the signing sessions.
+that Manziel did not accept money for the autograph signings, which would have

 The Sports Network